Apple Daily: Editorial position

-Support for Donald Trump and misinformation against Hunter Biden
+Misinformation against Hunter Biden

-During the 2020 presidential election cycle in the United States, Lai and columnists began to publish opinion pieces in Apple Daily supporting Donald Trump and criticising the Democratic Party.
+During the 2020 presidential election cycle in the United States, Lai and columnists began to publish opinion pieces in Apple Daily supporting Donald Trump and promoting falsehoods against the Democratic Party.

 In September and October 2020, the newspaper published a factually inaccurate 64-page report produced by Typhoon Investigations alleging that Hunter Biden was connected with the Chinese Communist Party, which was later cited by far-right influencers such as Steve Bannon and Guo Wengui.
 NBC News reported that the Typhoon Investigations was linked to a fake author and intelligence firm.
 The original poster of the dossier, Christopher Balding, admitted that he wrote parts of the document and later stated that the dossier had been commissioned by Apple Daily.
 Lai later said that he was not connected to the dossier but said his senior executive, Mark Simon, had worked with the project.
 Simon resigned following the NBC News report and apologised for having "allowed damage to Jimmy on a matter he was completely in the dark on".
+According to Quartz, these actions may have led the protesters to be sympathetic to the January 6 insurrection.

-In October 2024, president-elect Donald Trump (also known alongside Lai for anti-Chinese xenophobia), during an interview with a host who said that Lai was "very important to America's Catholics and the world's Catholics" and asked whether Trump would speak to CCP general secretary Xi Jinping about "getting Jimmy Lai out and out of the country," replied "100 per cent yes."
+In October 2024, president-elect Donald Trump, during an interview with a host who said that Lai was "very important to America's Catholics and the world's Catholics" and asked whether Trump would speak to CCP general secretary Xi Jinping about "getting Jimmy Lai out and out of the country," replied "100 per cent yes."